 The perms usually last between two to 10 months, depending on which perm you go for and how well you take care of your permed hair.
 The best way to take care of permed hair is to be very gentle for the first three days, and that includes no washing or tying up.
 During those first few days, the perm is still setting, so it’s best to leave the hair down to avoid kinks.

-The perm is great for those with straight or flat hair who want more texture and movement.
+The perm is great for those with flat straight hair texture who want more volume and movement.
 It will totally change their look and is a fun switch from the hair they’ve had their whole lives.
-A perfect candidate is someone who has never really been into hair color, but they spend a lot of time either tonging their hair or sleeping in plaits to create waves and texture.
-The perm is also great for those who have curly or wavy hair, which has dropped over time.
-The modern perm is amazing for putting the bounce back into the hair, so they can recreate their childhood curls.
+A perfect candidate is someone with virgin hair who has never really been into hair color but spends a lot of time either using a curling iron or sleeping in plaits to create waves and texture.

 I definitely don’t recommend home perm kits.
-It’s a very fiddly and complicated process, and if either product is left on too long, or not rinsed off properly, then you risk damage to the hair, as well as ending up with a perm that you hate.
+It’s a very fiddly and complicated process, and if either product is left on for too long or not rinsed off properly, then you risk damage to the hair, as well as ending up with perms that you hate.
 It’s much better to have the perm done by a professional and get the results you want.

-Here’s a list of products I recommend to keep your perm in great condition:
+Here’s a list of products I recommend to keep your perms in great condition: